#1. Follow Creative Pathways™ | Get Into #BCFilm.

 More Information Here

-#2.
+#4.
 Get to know people in the industry!

-Everyone who hires in film and broadcasting wants applicants who already have experience, whether volunteer or professional.
 Most people get their first film or broadcasting job through a contact – an acquaintance who knows about an unadvertised job or where work can be found.

 • Stay in touch.
 Relationships need constant work.
 Give your contacts a call now and then, and ask them how they’re doing.
 Tell them what you’re up to.